DefinitionThis section has been translated automatically.

-The frequency of certain pathogens varies from continent to continent.
+The frequency of certain pathogens varies in the different continents.

-In a larger Persian study, the frequency of the pathogen was found as follows: Trichophyton verrucosum (40.6%), Trichophyton mentagrophytes (17.6%), Trichophyton violaceum (12%)
+In a larger Persian study, the pathogen frequency was detected as follows: Trichophyton verrucosum (40.6%), Trichophyton mentagrophytes (17.6%) , Trichophyton violaceum (12%).

-In an Indian study, the most common was Trichophyton mentagrophytes (63%) followed by Trichophyton rubrum (35%).
+In an Indian study, Trichophyton mentagrophytes was found most frequently (63%), followed by Trichophyton rubrum (35%).

 You might also be interested in

 EtiopathogenesisThis section has been translated automatically.

 Frequently infection by domestic animals (cats, cattle, guinea pigs, hamsters - see also zoonoses).

 Initially described as folliculitis resulting from the penetration of the fungus into the follicleostium and hair follicles.